Diana Finda Konomanyi: Political career

 Diana Konomanyi was born into an APC Family.
 Her late father Fatoma Decius Konomanyi was a leading figure of the APC in the Eastern province, and was Mayor of the Koidu New Sembehun City Council and the master architect of Kono District, including the famous Konomanyi Park in Koidu town.
 Arguably, the most popular grassroots female politician in the APC party and across Sierra Leone, Diana Finda Konomanyi took her first steps into active politics in 1996, at a time when many were afraid to openly identify with the APC, following the NPRC Military Coup of 1992 and the intimidation of opposition politicians by the Sierra Leone People's Party (SLPP) regime that succeeded the NPRC.

-Diana Konomanyi ran for a seat in the Sierra Leone Parliament in the 2007 general elections as the candidate of the All Peoples Congress (APC), but lost on a narrow margin to the incumbent parliamentarian Emmanuel Tommy of the Sierra Leone People's Party (SLPP)Pan-African News Wire: Sierra Leone Moves Toward Run-Off Elections.Not deterred by her loss, Diana was among the forebears of the APC, both in the eastern region and across Sierra Leone, and was among the very first to embrace the leadership of former President Ernest Bai Koroma in the early 2000s, in what was then considered a new wave of leadership in the APC.
+Diana Konomanyi ran for a seat in the Sierra Leone Parliament in the 2007 general elections as the candidate of the All People's Congress (APC), but lost on a narrow margin to the incumbent parliamentarian Emmanuel Tommy of the Sierra Leone People's Party (SLPP)Pan-African News Wire: Sierra Leone Moves Toward Run-Off Elections.Not deterred by her loss, Diana was among the forebears of the APC, both in the eastern region and across Sierra Leone, and was among the very first to embrace the leadership of former President Ernest Bai Koroma in the early 2000s, in what was then considered a new wave of leadership in the APC.
 Madam Diana quickly became a pillar of hope and a foot soldier for the APC due to her steadfastness in promoting APC in unfamiliar territories, and her firm belief that an effective opposition is integral to democratic strengthening.

-At the time of her emergence in national politics, it was unfashionable to see a woman at the forefront of political leadership, but Madam Konomanyi carried herself, not as a spouse in support of a partner, as was the expected norm, but as a woman who would come to show that she can more than match many of her male counterparts in Politics.
-She quickly became a role model for young, confident and aspiring women the length and breadth of Sierra Leone; such was her passion and zest for equality in Sierra Leone.